blueriver/docker-muracms/README.md

+# Official Mura Image

+Unless you have a special need we recommend that you start with the "**Official**" Mura Docker Image.

+The "**Official**" Mura Docker Image, is maintained at https://hub.docker.com/r/blueriver/mura/.
+An [example](https://github.com/blueriver/docker-muracms/tree/master/examples/blueriver-muracms) using this image is also included.

+A useful example of using the "**Official**" Docker Image theme development can be found at https://github.com/blueriver/MuraBootstrap4.

 # Mura Dockerfiles

 The [Docker](https://www.docker.com/) files in this repository may be used to create your own custom Docker container for running [Mura](http://www.getmura.com/).
 For Docker images, visit the Docker repository at https://hub.docker.com/r/blueriver/docker-muracms/.

 **NOTE:** The example files and Docker images are provided as learning tools only.
 They are *NOT* intended for production purposes.
 That said, you could easily use the information as a basis for creating your own custom Docker images for integration into your team's workflow.

-# Official Mura Image
-The "**Official**" Mura Docker Image, is maintained at https://hub.docker.com/r/blueriver/mura/.
-An [example](https://github.com/blueriver/docker-muracms/tree/master/examples/blueriver-muracms) using this image is also included.

 # Tags
 * `blueriver/mura:latest` ([Dockerfile](https://github.com/blueriver/MuraCMS/blob/7.1/core/docker/build/Dockerfile))